-Despite MINI’s plans to introduce a new five-door Cooper later this year, it looks like there are no plans to phase out the existing extra versatile Cooper variant, the Clubman.
-Our latest spy shots show a prototype for what’s destined to be a second-generation MINI Clubman, which looks to be growing in size.
+Despite the introduction of the Hardtop 4 Door (a 5 Door for other markets), there are no plans to phase out MINI's existing extra-versatile variant, the Clubman.
+Our latest spy shots show a prototype for the second-generation MINI Clubman, which is expected to make its debut in the coming months.

-We know this is the Clubman by the signature split tailgate.
-Gone, however, is the single suicide-style rear door, replaced instead by two conventional rear doors on this second-generation Clubman.
-The prototype also features different tail lights compared to those used on the recently revealed 2014 MINI Cooper, with which it will share BMW Group’s new UKL front-wheel-drive platform.
+Previewed at the 2014 Geneva Motor Show in concept form, the new Clubman will keep its signature split tailgate but see its single suicide-style rear door replaced by two conventional rear doors.
+The new Clubman will also feature different tail lights compared to those used on the third-gen MINI Hardtop, with which it will share the BMW Group’s new UKL front-wheel-drive platform.

 Another major change is the size of the vehicle.
-According to our photographer, the prototype is almost as big as a BMW 3-Series Sports Wagon.
-This means it will be much longer and wider than the third-generation Cooper.
-The enlarged version of the UKL platform it will ride on will also be used for a seven-seat BMW model as well as a possible MINI 'Traveller' MPV.
+As confirmed by the concept, the new Clubman will be almost as big as a BMW 3-Series Sports Wagon.
+The stretched version of the UKL platform it will ride on is also being used by the recently revealed BMW 2-Series Gran Tourer.

-Buyers can also expect some new safety features across the third-generation MINI family.
-These include a head-up display, collision and pedestrian warning systems, a parking assistant and even a speed limit information system.
+Buyers can also expect some new safety features.
+Offered across the latest MINI lineup, these include a head-up display, collision and pedestrian warning systems, a parking assistant, and a speed limit information system.

 Look for the new MINI Clubman to reach showrooms late this year or early next, as a 2016 model.
 A debut could take place at the 2015 Frankfurt Auto Show in September.
 Other new MINIs in the works include a new Convertible, a new generation of the Countryman plus a new sports model to replace both the MINI Coupe and Roadster.